kmarkus/lsdbus/README.md

 ```

 This also starts the testserver peer service.
 The environment variable
-`LUA_VERSION` can be set to specifiy which Lua version to use.
+`LUA_VERSION` can be set to specify which Lua version to use.
 All
 arguments to the script are passed to luaunit.

 To run in dedicated D-Bus session: